epimorphics/elda/docs/E1.3.18-SNAPSHOT/reference.md

 in an additional top-level member `other`.

-If a property has multiple values or is declared to be structured, then its JSON LD representation is an array of JSON LD values.
+If a property has multiple values or is declared to be structured, then the JSON LD representation of its values is is an array of JSON LD values.

+If the formatter is given an `elda:checkJSONLDRoundTrip` property with value `true` then the generated JSON-LD is reparsed into a Model and compared with the original model.
+If they are not isomorphic after some syntactic restructuring, then the differences are logged.
+This is a developer's debugging tool, not for routine use.

 Date & Times in JSON
 --------------------